When they quit their jobs and used the homesharing service to travel, this couple fell even more deeply in love with the world—and each other.

 With 55 Airbnbs and more than 30 countries under their belts, Debbie and Michael Campbell, 58 and 69 respectively, have reinvented what it means to be a retiree.
+We spoke to them about the inspiration behind their change in lifestyle, and the logistics of how they made it work.

 Michael: “Three years ago, our daughter said to us, ‘Hey why don’t you guys just quit your jobs and travel?’
 We weren’t 100 percent sure we were ready for retirement.
 We have both loved the work we’ve done and we weren’t sure if we were ready to quit our jobs.
 And to be honest, we didn’t think we had enough money to travel.”